SC admits plea against 25th Amend: ‘Merger of Fata with KP illegal’

 A three-member bench of the apex court headed by Justice Umar Ata Bandial and comprising Justice Muneeb Akhtar and Justice Muzahir Ali Akbar Naqvi admitted the instant petition for regular hearing.

-The 25th Amendment was passed by Parliament in May 2018 through which the Federally Administered Tribal Areas (Fata) were merged in the Khyber Pakhtunkhwa province.
+The 25th Amendment was passed by Parliament in May 2018 through which the Federally Administered Tribal Areas (Fat) were merged in the Khyber Pakhtunkhwa province.

 The constitutional petition was filed by a large number of elders and Maliks of the former tribal areas through Barrister Wasim Sajjad.